Vertical garden made from recycled grocery store pallets

-What is a vertical garden?
-At its most basic level, it’s a garden attached to either an exterior or interior wall.
-Vertical gardens can be composed of plants rooted in soil and suspended in containers from a grid.
+At its most basic level, a vertical garden is a garden attached to either an exterior or interior wall.
+It can be composed of plants rooted in soil and suspended in containers from a grid.

 Vertical gardens that make use of hydroponic technologies are frequently referred to as green or living walls.
-They can include almost any plant type; edibles, annuals, perennials, shrubs or even small trees can work, depending on prevailing climatic conditions.
+They can include almost any plant type.
+Edibles, annuals, perennials, shrubs or even small trees are all possibilities, depending on prevailing climatic conditions.

 One Central Park, Sydney, Australia

-The largest vertical garden in the world is attached to the exterior walls of One Central Park, two residential towers located in Sydney, Australia.
+The largest vertical garden in the world is attached to the exterior walls of One Central Park, a pair of residential towers located in Sydney, Australia.
 It was designed by Patrick Blanc, a French botanist, considered the inventor of the vertical garden idea (mur végétal.)

 Longwood Gardens’ Living Wall